olekristensen/ofFasterStyle/README.md

 ## Thanks to
-Lilia Amundsen, the master student who initiated this project DEIC, the super computing guys who let us grind our teeth with this little project on Abacus 2.0 Logan Engstrom, whose tensorflow implementation of a fast style transfer network provided a good starting point for learning.
+Lilia Amundsen, the master student who initiated this project

+DEIC, the super computing guys who let us grind our teeth with this little project on Abacus 2.0

+Logan Engstrom, whose tensorflow implementation of a fast style transfer network provided a good starting point for learning.

+Memo, who always is ahead of the curve in the openFrameworks community - super awsome addon - really!